RavingDead/LC_JaqEmployeeGuide/README.md

 # LC_JaqEmployeeGuide
-Lethal Company modpack for my friends.
-You know who you are 👁️   👁️ (otherwise, this isn't meant for you).

-This aims to make a few additions to the game without being too intrusive.
+This modpack aims to make a few additions to the game without being too intrusive.

-This modpack also includes preset configurations.
+It also includes preset configurations.

 ## Major adjustments